delvtech/hyperdrive/.github/ISSUE_TEMPLATE/crash-report.md

 ### Environment

 - Hyperdrive Version: [Specify the release version, i.e. 0.0.4.]
-- Elf Simulations Version: [Specify the release version, i.e. 0.0.4.]
+- Agent0 Version: [Specify the release version, i.e. 0.0.4.]
 - Infra Version: [Specify the release version, i.e. 0.0.4.]
 - Cloud Environment: [If applicable, which EC2 instance and docker containers]
 - Additional Information: [Include any additional information about your environment that may be relevant, such as device type, software versions, etc.]